 Let It Snow!
-Accessing and Analyzing Snow Data at the NSIDC DAAC
+Accessing and Analyzing Snow Data at NASA's NSIDC DAAC

 During this webinar we will introduce several of the NSIDC DAAC snow-focused NASA missions and data products, followed by a live demonstration teaching participants how to discover, access, and couple snow data across varying geospatial scales using Python.